SCALEit-eG/scaleit-interfaces-specification/ResourceManagement/README.md

         - Files may be automatically generated e.g. configuration stored in database is served as JSON file, HTML template is generated or docker image is exported via docker save

 ### GET /api/{version}/files?{}
-retrieves the filesystem of the app with filter possibilities
+Retrieves the filesystem of the app with filter possibilities.

 Query parameters:
 - filetypes: optional, string array, list of files e.g. pdf, png, docx